 While I’m at it, I’d like to thank Victoria for advising me on words that would be suitable for use in a teaching setting.
 That being said, I take full responsibility for every word included in Funny Phonemes.
 I’d also like to thank my eldest son Ben (a professional video game programmer and all-around great guy) for suggesting I add extra goodies and generally make the app juicier.

-I did reserve access to one important feature for those who get the upgrade to Premium: the phoneme set editor.
+One very important feature is the phoneme set editor.
 This is what allows you to control the phonemes you want to have your student practice.
 I’ve made a two-minute demo video that you can watch here.
-Upgrading to Premium unlocks this feature and removes the ads.
-It showers you with all the Extra Goodies.
-It also sends me a message that this app is being used by professionals.
-That will encourage me to add features that make it more useful for them.

 When I’m building apps, it’s very easy to start thinking it needs just one more thing.
 This is such a common problem that it has a name: feature creep.
 I’ve plenty of ideas for improving this app.
 Hopefully users will also send me ideas that haven’t even occurred to me.
 For now, I hope you’ll go get Funny Phonemes on the App Store or on Google Play.
 Let me know how your older students respond to these phonemic awareness activities.
 Are they phat, sweet, def, tasty, sick, rad, cool, awesome, tight or perhaps lit? #LiteracyForAll